daywednes/box2dTutorial/README.md

 * Create a dir.
 Any dir.
 * run `git init` in it

+## 1 - Add box2d as a submodule

+`git submodule add git://github.com/thinkpixellab/box2d.git box2d`

+You should now have a `box2d` directory with a bunch of fun javascript.
+Right?

 # The basics

 * We built an HTML5 game -- [Agent 8 Ball](http://agent8ball.com).
 We wanted it to have cool physics.